 Problems of Parental Fitness in Custody Determinations

-When awarding custody, a court maintains a presumption that both parents are fit unless the parent is:
+When awarding custody, a court maintains a presumption that both parents are fit unless the parent:

-- a violent or potentially violent drug or alcohol abuser;
+- is a violent or potentially violent drug or alcohol abuser;

-- has been convicted of domestic abuse within the past 5 years;
+- has been convicted of domestic abuse within the past five years;

-- is residing with another person who has been convicted of domestic abuse within the past 5 years; or
+- is residing with another person who has been convicted of domestic abuse within the past five years; or

-- or who has been convicted of any of the following: child sexual abuse of any sort or endangerment, kidnapping, incest, any crime involving minors and pornography, procurement of, or keeping a child for prostitution, first-degree rape and the like.
-Okla.
-Stat. tit.
-43 § 112.5
+- who has been convicted of any of the following: child sexual abuse of any sort or endangerment; kidnapping; incest; any crime involving minors and pornography; the procurement of or the keeping of a child for prostitution, first-degree rape, and the like.

 In any of these cases, custody will be denied.